🚀

 A/B Testing

-We conducted A/B tests to compare the original app with the redesigned version and to test small variations within the new app.
+We conducted A/B tests to compare the original app with the redesigned version and to test small variations within the new app, such as button placement and visual hierarchy.
 Our objective was to track quantitative metrics like engagement rates, time spent in-app, and successful seat upgrades.
-These insights allowed us to measure the redesign’s impact and provided data-driven direction for future design decisions.
+These insights allowed us to measure the redesign’s impact and provided data-driven direction for future iterations.

 journey-map